petrbroz/poc-hololens-bim360/README.md

 - `FORGE_CLIENT_SECRET` - client secret of your Forge application
 - `FORGE_API_HOST` - base URL for all requests to Forge; use https://developer.api.autodesk.com
 - `REDIRECT_URL` - callback URL for the 3-legged auth workflow; use http://localhost:3000/api/auth/3-legged/callback when running locally
-- `BIM360_MODEL_URN` - URN of one of your models stored in BIM360 Docs
 - `BIM360_CONTAINER_ID` - BIM360 issues container ID
+- `BIM360_DOCUMENT_LINEAGE_ID` - ID of a specific BIM360 document (lineage) to be used for listing/creating issues
+- `BIM360_DOCUMENT_VERSION_URN` - URN of a specific BIM360 document (specific version) to be used for listing/creating issues
+- `BIM360_DOCUMENT_SHEET_GUID` - GUID of a specific sheet to be used for listing/creating issues
 - `TOOLKIT_API_HOST` - base URL for all requests to AR/VR toolkit; use https://developer-api-beta.autodesk.io

 If you're using Visual Studio Code, here's an example configuration you can use in _.vscode/launch.json_: